emalovanyi/emalovanyi/README.md

 - 👋 Hi, I’m Malovanyi Yevhenii
 - 👀 Interested in different projects with different aims.
 - 🌱 I’m currently learning C and data structures.
 I have made some interesting projects in my university.
-You can find them ii my Github.
+You can find them in my Github.
 - 📫 How to reach me?
 You can visit my LinkedIn profile (https://www.linkedin.com/in/yevheniimalovanyi/) or write me an email (emalovanyi@gmail.com)
 - Thanks, and good luck to all of you!